 Example: Heidi Hemp is charged with possession of illegal drugs.
 At the request of Heidi's mother, attorney Joe Lawless talks with Heidi in jail and offers to represent her.
 Heidi decides not to hire Lawless and, instead, retains Bill Mucho as her lawyer after she bails out.
 At trial, the prosecutor calls Lawless as a witness and asks him to reveal what Heidi told him in their jail conversation.
 Lawless cannot testify.
 Lawless spoke to Heidi in his capacity as an attorney, so their conversation is confidential even though Heidi decided to hire a different attorney.

 Example: Same case.
-Heidi tells her lawyer that the drugs belonged to her, and that she bought them for the first time during a period of great stress in her life, just after she lost her job.
-Heidi authorizes her lawyer to reveal this information to the D.A., hoping to achieve a favorable plea bargain.
+Heidi tells her lawyer that the drugs belonged to her and she bought them for the first time during a period of great stress in her life, just after she lost her job.
+Heidi authorizes her lawyer to reveal this information to the D.A. (district attorney), hoping to achieve a favorable plea bargain.
 However, the D.A. refuses to reduce the charges, and the case goes to trial.
 Cross-examining Heidi, the D.A. asks, "Isn't it true that you admitted to your lawyer that the drugs were yours?"
 This is probably not a proper question.
 Heidi authorized her lawyer to reveal her confidential statement to the D.A.
 But a statement made for the purpose of plea bargaining is also generally confidential, so the D.A. cannot refer to it at trial.

 Example: Same case.
 Soon after her arrest, Heidi speaks to her mother in jail.
 Heidi's case goes to trial, and the prosecutor calls Heidi's mother as a witness and asks her to reveal what Heidi told her.
 Heidi's mother would likely have to answer questions under oath about what Heidi said to her.
 Most states have not created privileges for conversations between parents and children.

 Jailhouse conversations between defendants and their attorneys are considered confidential, as long as the discussion takes place in a private area of the jail and the attorney and defendant do not speak so loudly that jailers or other inmates can overhear what is said.